Partial Recovery for Top-$k$ Ranking: Optimality of MLE and Sub-Optimality of Spectral Method: Proofs of Technical Lemmas

 The inequality (\ref{eq:some-t}) uses the fact that $\wh{\theta}_{(k)}\geq\wh{\theta}_{(k+1)}$ where $\{\theta_{(i)}\}_{i=1}^n$ are the order statistics with $\wh{\theta}_{(1)}$ being the largest and $\wh{\theta}_{(n)}$ being the smallest.
 The equality (\ref{eq:any-t}) holds since $\sum_{i=1}^k\indc{\wh{\theta}_i\leq t}$ is a nondecreasing function of $t$ and $\sum_{i=k+1}^n\indc{\wh{\theta}_i\geq t}$ is a nonincreasing function of $t$. \end{proof}

 \begin{proof}[Proof of Lemma \ref{lem:A-basic}] The first conclusion is a direct consequence of Bernstein's inequality and a union bound argument.
-The second conclusion is a standard property of random graph Laplacian \citep{tropp2015introduction}. \end{proof}
+The second and third conclusion is a standard property of random graph Laplacian \citep{tropp2015introduction}. \end{proof}

 \begin{proof}[Proof of Lemma \ref{lem:A-bern}] To see the first conclusion, we note that $\mathbb{E}(A_{ij}-p)^2\leq p$ and $\Var((A_{ij}-p)^2)\lesssim p$, and thus we can apply Bernstein's inequality followed by a union bound argument to obtain the desired result.
 The second conclusion is a direct consequence of Bernstein's inequality and a union bound argument. \end{proof}